ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 ### Path-Only URIs

-For URIs without a scheme:
+For absolute paths (URIs starting with '/' but without a scheme), the leading '/' is treated as the first component:

 ~~~
 Input:  "/a/b/c"